Making Neapolitan-Style Gluten-Free Pizza Using Wood (or Gas) Fired Pizza Oven

 Thaw And Prove Your Gluten Free Pizza Dough

-If your doughballs are frozen, give them a little rub with olive oil then leave them in the fridge overnight to thaw out in a sealed container.
-About 4 hours before you want to cook, remove the pizza dough from the fridge and allow it to come to room temperature, still in a sealed container.
-As there is no gluten to develop, the dough won’t puff up like normal bread dough at room temperature, so don’t be concerned if it doesn’t double in size, it will probably just relax a little.
+Here’s a simple method that’s suitable for everyone’s tastes.
+If your doughballs are frozen, first rub them with a little olive oil.
+Then, place them in a sealed container in the fridge to thaw overnight.
+About four hours before you plan to cook, remove the dough from the fridge and let it come to room temperature, still in the sealed container.
+Gluten free dough doesn’t have gluten to develop, so don’t expect it to puff up like traditional bread dough.
+It won’t double in size, but it will relax slightly and be ready for the next step.

 Fire Up Your Pizza Oven